 Note: In general, research methodology and specialization courses should be at the graduate level; students may include a maximum of six 400-level credits.

-NOTE: Students must maintain a GPA of 3.0 and a C or better in their coursework in order to complete milestones and to graduate.
+NOTE: Students must maintain a GPA of 3.0 and receive a C or better in their courses to complete milestones and to graduate.

 (1) First-Year Core Requirements (14 credits)